Kartohan/weather-app-TOP-Project/README.md

    17.07.2022 - The site is working.
 There is support for different displays.
 Saving the number system and the last selected city.<br>
    16.09.2022 - Add Ukrainian Language.
+   22.02.2025 - UI changes.
+API calls for hourly and daily forecast became paid, so i changed API call to free one and it gives only 5 day 3 hour forecast.

 Header picture by [Billy Huynh](https://unsplash.com/@billy_huy)